mgeitz/eqalert/README.md

 - You can type anything you want as the value here and it will be the text-to-speech alert you hear when an enabled alert is found in the line type and reaction is set to true.

 > One exception to this, `false` cannot be used as a text-to-speech alert, it indicates you don't want a sound alert.
 This is useful if you only want something to show as an event on the display and make no sound.

+### Zones

+Right now, there are only two valid settings for a zones value:

+- `false`: Considered a non-raid zone
+- `raid`: A raid zone, parser raid mode will auto-enable when this zone is detected